-An extreme example in "Who Killed the Caliph ?", where Iznogoud shows up to save Dilat from execution and catch the Executionner trying to get Dilat paying him for mercy.
-Disgusted, Iznogoud states that mercy can't be bought and has to be given or received.
-He then notices a tortured prisonner, and orders him free, causing Dilat to believe he might have some mercy after all... then Iznogoud appoints the tortured new Executionner and orders him to torture the former one.
+During "Who Killed the Caliph", Iznogoud seems to actually care for Dilat and saves him from execution after he has been mistaken for a spy.
+He catches the Executioner trying to get Dilat to pay him for mercy, and angrily states that mercy should not be bought.
+He then notices a tortured prisoner and orders the Executioner to release him, causing Dilat to wonder if he's having pity after all... then he appoints the prisoner new Executioner, and orders him to torture the former one.

 Kick the Son of a Bitch: The three Caliph's brothers that Iznogoud made disappear.
 While Troiround wasn't really developed enough to say if he was evil or not, Dheround was truly a bully that kept making deadly pranks to Iznogoud and mocking him for his small size and big nose.
 Katround was even worse, being a crazy man obsessed with making people disappear and attempting to literally erase Bagdad (including his well-intentioned older brother).

 Klingon Promotion: This is Iznogoud's entire motivation and modus operandi: as Grand Vizier, he'll take over if the Caliph dies, hence his oft-repeated Catch Phrase "I want to be Caliph instead of the Caliph!".

 Legacy Vessel Naming: One story revolved around a sailor whose ship was named Shipwreck XXVII.
 Iznogound booked a cruise for the Caliph, who embarked on the Shipwreck XXVIII the next day.